breatheco-de/knowledge-base/content/github-organization-user-sync.md

+---
+title:  "GitHub Organization Sync: Effortless User Management for 4Geeks"
+subtitle: "Explore the seamless integration of GitHub Organization Sync at 4Geeks.com.
+Learn how to automate user management, synchronize cohorts, and optimize your academy's GitHub experience."
+tags: ["4geeks", "github"]
+authors: ["alesanchezr"]
+---

 [4Geeks.com](http://4Geeks.com) academy portal can now automatically and optionally sync students as users of your Github organization.

 > 🐞 This is a beta feature that will be tested within the following weeks.